Privacy statement

 A distinction is also made between session cookies and persistent cookies.
 Session cookies contain information that is stored only temporarily and is automatically deleted when you leave the website.
 Persistent cookies (also known as long-term cookies) are automatically deleted after the specified storage period, which may vary depending on the type of cookie.
 However, you can delete these cookies at any time via your browser settings.
 This can also be done automatically.
 You can also disable or restrict the transmission of cookies by changing your internet browser settings.
 If cookies are disabled for our website, you may no longer be able to use all of the website’s features to their full extent.

-The legal basis for storing necessary cookies, as well as for storing information on users’ devices and accessing such information already stored on the device, is derived from the Act on the Regulation of Data Protection and the Protection of Privacy in Telecommunications and Digital Services (TDDDG).
-In addition, the legal basis for the further processing of personal data collected in this context is derived from the General Data Protection Regulation.
+The legal basis for storing necessary cookies, as well as for storing information on end users’ devices and accessing such information already stored on those devices, is provided by the Act Regulating Data Protection and the Protection of Privacy in Telecommunications and Digital Services (TDDDG).
+In addition, the legal basis for the further processing of personal data collected in this context is derived from the General Data Protection Regulation (GDPR).

 The legal basis under data protection law for the processing of personal data using necessary cookies is Article 6(1)(f) of the GDPR.
 The UHH has a legitimate interest in storing necessary cookies to ensure the technically flawless and optimized provision of its services.